-The parathyroid glands are four small glands behind the thyroid gland.
+The parathyroid gland is made up of four small glands behind the thyroid gland.
 They usually are about the size of a kernel of corn.
 Usually, one parathyroid gland is located near each corner of the thyroid.
 Some people are missing a parathyroid gland or have an extra one.
 The parathyroid glands may be misplaced in other glands but still work normally.

 Parathyroid glands make parathyroid hormone (PTH), which controls the levels of calcium and phosphorous in the blood.
 PTH also helps the body make vitamin D and helps prevent loss of too much calcium in the urine.